 As you can see, the FPC method is pretty cool, but simply having the FL Key makes the process a whole heck of a lot simpler.

-Speaking of, what about the Slicex?
+Speaking of simple and effective, what about the Slicex?

 Slicex is fairly similar to Edison.